Back to Top

 VII.
 Evaluation of Accommodation Requests

-A. Sincerity of Religious Belief
+A. Existence of Religious Belief that Conflicts with an Activity

 B. Interactive Dialogue

-1. Within five (5) Business Days of receiving an Accommodation Request, the Faculty Member or Authorized Employee will evaluate the Accommodation Request by taking any of the following actions:
+1. Within five (5) Business Days of receiving an Accommodation Request, the CDEIO, Faculty Member or Authorized Employee will evaluate the Accommodation Request by taking any of the following actions:

 a.
 Requesting that the Student provide additional information about the Accommodation Request, including any possible alternative Religious Accommodations that may meet the Student’s needs;